qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .......

 ``Updated`` [vector: any]
-  Vector layer in output with the updated M values extracted.
+  A vector layer with M values extracted from the provided raster layer.

 See also
 ........